 - Kitchen thermometer, essential to control the temperature of the whites and sugar.

-How to make Swiss meringue butter cream
+How to make the easy Swiss meringue butter cream

 How to Store Butter Cream